 Identifying the right home equity solution

-There’s more than one way to use the equity in your home to consolidate debt, including the Figure Home Equity Loan PLUS.
+There’s more than one way to use the equity in your home to consolidate debt, including the Figure Home Equity Line.
 Our unique solution has a fixed interest rate and gives you full access to your funds up front, while also enabling you to access additional funds once you start to pay down your original disbursement.
-Plus, you’ll be able to access the full amount of your loan often in as few as 5 days.2 Learn more about Figure Home Equity Loan PLUS and see if it could help you consolidate debt and improve your financial health.* The maximum loan amount of a Figure Home Equity Loan PLUS is $100,000.
+Plus, you’ll be able to access the full amount of your loan often in as few as 5 days.2 Learn more about Figure Home Equity Line and see if it could help you consolidate debt and improve your financial health.* The maximum loan amount of a Figure Home Equity Line is $150,000.